NEW! Haemodynamic rounds: how to integrate haemodynamics into clinical practice

 Important: No registration is required for this workshop; places will be assigned on a first-come, first-served basis.

-To provide extensive insight into the haemodynamics of PTS with cardiogenic shock and to understand the role of HD in decision-making based on trajectory, phenotyping, admission, and monitoring.
+To provide detailed insight into the haemodynamics of patients with cardiogenic shock and to clarify the role of haemodynamic assessment in phenotyping cardiogenic shock, supporting clinical decision‑making and management.

-The 3 parts are repeated on both days.
+The three parts are repeated on both days.
 See the schedule

 See the schedule

-Escape rooms on Cardiogenic Shock and Pulmonary Embolism
+Escape rooms on Cardiogenic Shock and a mystery topic

 Escape Room on Cardiogenic Shock

 Important: No registration is required for this workshop; places will be assigned on a first-come, first-served basis.
-A maximum of 25 participants is allowed for each session (divided into 5 groups of 5).
+A maximum of 25 participants is allowed for each session (divided into five groups of five).

-To learn from rapid-paced scenarios emulating real-life clinical situations of patients with cardiogenic shock, where timely treatment decisions will be required, including indications for early revascularisation and appropriate revascularisation strategies, appropriate selection of vasoactive medications, management of extracardiac organ involvement and management of cardiac arrest complicating cardiogenic shock, among other therapies.
+To learn through fast‑paced scenarios that emulate real‑life clinical situations in patients with cardiogenic shock, requiring timely treatment decisions, including early revascularisation and revascularisation strategies, selection of vasoactive therapies, management of extracardiac organ involvement, and cardiac arrest complicating cardiogenic shock.

 Important: No registration is required for this workshop; places will be assigned on a first-come, first-served basis.
-A maximum of 25 participants is allowed for each session (divided into 5 groups of 5).
+A maximum of 25 participants is allowed for each session (divided into five groups of five).

-Integrate clinical, laboratory, echocardiographic, and hemodynamic parameters in decision-making for patients with pulmonary embolism through the implementation of Pulmonary Embolism Response Teams (PERT).
+Integrate clinical, laboratory, echocardiographic, and haemodynamic parameters in decision-making for patients with pulmonary embolism through the implementation of Pulmonary Embolism Response Teams (PERT).

-Understand the indications for extracorporeal cardiopulmonary resuscitation in patients with pulmonary embolism suffering cardiac arrest as a bridge to catheter-based therapies, and recognise the indications, contraindications, benefits, and risks of percutaneous pulmonary thrombectomy in improving hemodynamics and survival.
+Understand the indications for extracorporeal cardiopulmonary resuscitation in patients with pulmonary embolism suffering cardiac arrest as a bridge to catheter-based therapies and recognise the indications, contraindications, benefits, and risks of percutaneous pulmonary thrombectomy in improving haemodynamics and survival.

 Simulation on Cardiac Care

 Important: No registration is required for this workshop; places will be assigned on a first-come, first-served basis.
-A maximum of 8 participants is allowed for each session (divided into 2 groups of 4).
+A maximum of eight participants is allowed for each session (divided into two groups of four).

 Describe the purpose and value of structured debriefing in acute cardiac events.